discretlib/doc/content/learn/configuration/configuration.md

 Defines the behavior of the system when it discover a new peer while synchronizing a room.

 auto_allow_new_peers=true:
-- I implicitely trust friends of my friends.
+- I implicitly trust friends of my friends.
 It is easy to setup, but could cause problems.

 auto_allow_new_peers=false:
 - Trust is given on a case by case basis, this is the recommended configuration.

 Let's imagine that you have manually invited Bob to chat with you.
 Bob want's you to meet Alice and creates a group chat with both of you.
-During the synchronisation, you device detects a new peer(Alice), and add it to the **sys.Peer** list.
+During the synchronization, you device detects a new peer(Alice), and add it to the **sys.Peer** list.

 If auto_allow_new_peers is set to 'true', you're device will allow Alice to directly connect with you.
 It makes the network stronger, as Alice will be able to see your message even if Bob is not connected.
-But it comes at the cost of some privacy, because you now share your IP adress with Alice.
-In case of large communities, this setup will make your allowed peers very large, increasing the number of network connections, and increase ressources usage.
+But it comes at the cost of some privacy, because you now share your IP address with Alice.
+In case of large communities, this setup will make your allowed peers very large, increasing the number of network connections, and increase resources usage.

 If auto_allow_new_peers is set to 'false',
 - a **sys.AllowedPeer** tuple is created with the status set to **pending**